Azza Besbes: Career

 Besbes again qualified to the individual event of the 2016 Summer Olympics, and reached the quarterfinal.
 She was ultimately ranked 5th after losing 15–14 against the French fencer Manon Brunet.

 In 2017, she finished 2nd at the world championships in Leipzig in 2017, thus becoming the first Tunisian to become vice-world champion and the only one to have won a medal at the world championships in all three age categories.
 In 2018, Azza wins the gold medal at the Mediterranean Games in Tarragona, Spain.

+In 2021, she founded Azza Fencing, a fencing footwear brand.